Resource index

 Longer-form notes on failure modes we see in practice: calendar mismatch, local ERP exports, intercompany nets, and the gap between PRC GAAP statutory presentations and what Australian boards and auditors need at group level.

-- Why Hong Kong packs fail at group consolidation
+- Why Hong Kong Packs Fail Consolidation

 First step